We welcome over 400 university groups to our centres for research, fieldwork and field trips every year

 The range of habitats on our doorstep makes courses at our centres ideal for teaching biological recording, taxonomic skills and field techniques as well as key ecological concepts such as succession, zonation and ecological energetics.
 Each of our centres will be able to offer a different suite of habitats which can include freshwater, woodland, mountain, upland and limestone grassland, mires, moorland and the marine habitats listed above.

-Some centres have additional facilities such as a sea-going research vessel at Millport and a RIB for near shore sampling at Dale Fort.
-Slapton Ley manages the adjacent Slapton NNR and Malham Tarn is adjacent to Malham Tarn NNR.
+Some centres have additional facilities such as a sea-going research vessel at FSC Millport and a RIB for near shore sampling at FSC Dale Fort.
+FSC Slapton Ley manages the adjacent Slapton NNR and FSC Malham Tarn is adjacent to Malham Tarn NNR.

-The cross disciplinary nature of many geography degrees fits well the field sites, landscapes, settlements and habitats accessible from our field centres.
-Nettlecombe Court, Malham Tarn, Dale Fort and Orielton are within National Parks and are able to offer sessions on local conservation management issues.
-Centres such as Malham, Kindrogan, Blencathra and Castle Head offer scope for upland or mountain geographical studies.
-Orielton, Dale Fort, Nettlecombe, Millport and Slapton have access to sites where coastal management and coastal processes can be studied.
+The cross disciplinary nature of many geography degrees fits well with the field sites, landscapes, settlements and habitats accessible from our field centres.
+Many of our centres are within National Parks and are able to offer sessions on local conservation management issues.
+Those in mountainous areas offer scope for upland or mountain geographical studies.
+Our coastal centres have access to sites where coastal management and coastal processes can be studied.
 Most centres have good river sites nearby and many are also convenient for human geography – rural settlements, tourism and urban studies.

 Geology and Earth Science

-Dale Fort, Orielton, Blencathra, Castle Head, Preston Montford and Slapton Ley are all situated in areas where Geology and Earth Science would be great places to study.
-Pembrokeshire has some of the most diverse geological scenery in the British Isles and over 250 miles of exposures.
-The Lake District is an area with a troubled Geological past that has included explosive volcanic eruptions, continental scale mountain building, faulting and folding throughout, mineralisation and metamorphism.
-The geology of Shropshire is more varied than any other area of comparable size in Britain with every geological era, except the Cretaceous, being represented in the county.
-South Devon also has a varied and ancient geology where the uplands are dominated by the granite of Dartmoor, and the sandstones, slates and other sedimentary rocks of Exmoor.
-The spectacular scenery of the Yorkshire Dales is a direct result of the area’s unique geology – predominantly carboniferous limestone, capped on the higher fells by Millstone Grit.
+Many of our centres are located in areas with significant geological features making them great places to study Geology and Earth Science.
+FSC Dale Fort and FSC Orielton based in Pembrokeshire have some of the most diverse geological scenery in the British Isles and over 250 miles of exposures.
+The Lake District which is home to FSC Blencathra is an area with a troubled Geological past that has included explosive volcanic eruptions, continental scale mountain building, faulting and folding throughout, mineralisation and metamorphism.
+The geology of Shropshire is more varied than any other area of comparable size in Britain with every geological era, except the Cretaceous, being represented in the county, making FSC Preston Montford a great base for geology studies.
+FSC Slapton Ley in South Devon also has a varied and ancient geology where the uplands are dominated by the granite of Dartmoor, and the sandstones, slates and other sedimentary rocks of Exmoor.
+FSC Malham Tarn is surrounded by predominantly carboniferous limestone, capped on the higher fells by Millstone Grit.
+This spectacular scenery of the Yorkshire Dales is a direct result of the area’s unique geology.

 Civil Engineering and Surveying